CHTC/chtc-website-source/file-avail-largedata.md

    ```
    {:.file}

-   * Before the job completes, delete input copied from `staging`, the
+   * Before the job completes, delete input copied from `/staging`, the
 extracted large input file(s), and the uncompressed or untarred large output files.
 For example:

    ```